lukefisklennon/something-awesome/README.md

 Each new user generates their own ECDH keypair with the *secp256k1* curve.
 The public and private key sizes are 33 bytes and 32 bytes, respectively.
 Generally, the compressed public key is always used.
 The public key is that user's permanent address.
 This key usually should be presented to humans as a Base58-encoded string, or some other representation of that (such as a QR code).

-Servers also generate their own ECDH keypairs in the same way as users, but these are instead used for authenticating users.
-The purpose is to defend against denial-of-service attacks, not to ensure confidentiality.
-This is because servers usually delete messages once they are delivered, so an attacker could prevent genuine users from receiving messages.

 ### Hash-space

-User IDs (binary public keys) and server IDs (domain names or IP addresses) are mapped into a shared circular hash-space.
+User IDs (Base58 public keys) and server IDs (domain names or IP addresses) are mapped into a shared circular hash-space.
 This is done by taking the first 32 bits of the SHA3-256 hash, and interpreting it as an unsigned, big-endian integer.
 The proximity between two objects is defined as either their absolute numeric delta, or the domain size minus their delta – whichever is smallest.
 For example, two objects at the very edges of non-circular hash-space are considered to be at the same location in the circular representation.

 ### Network topology